rumca-js/Internet-Places-Database/README.md

 - [x] Advertise in indie web sources.
 Potentially: HN, reddit self-host, reddit web scraping forums.
 Amiga board.
 Nice, hackery places
 - [x] Provide binary releases.
 SQLlite database, so that it would be easily imported by other tools
 - [x] Establish plan for binary releases
-- [ ] Create mobile app for searching.
+- [x] Create mobile app for searching.
 Upload to Google play & F-Droid
 - [ ] Gather data using VPN, to receive english meta information
-- [ ] Secure funds for a organisation.
+- [ ] Secure funds for a organization.
 Kickstarter?
 - [ ] Establish valid, simple domain for the project
 - [ ] Provide google-like search on the domain
 - [ ] Conquer the world